trychlos/pwix-modal/README.md

     Set the to-be-displayed buttons for the specified opened modal, defaulting to the topmost one.

-    `buttons` can be specified as a string for a single button, or as an array.
+    `buttons` can be specified as a string, or an object, or as an array of strings of objects:

+    - strings are considered to be a known, standard, button identifier; in that case, they describe the default behavior of that button

+    - objects fully describe a button.
+Following keys may be specified:

+        - id: the button identifier, may belong to the caller, mandatory
+        - label: default to the identifier if this identifier is not one of our known standard buttons

 #### Translations